Geode/Geocoding/README.rst

 Geocoding
 =========

-Geocoding is a simple Django app to request infortmation from different geosource.
+Geocoding is a simple Django app to request information from different geosource.

 Quick start